Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

     ```

 **Test functionality**

-Using tools like Swagger or Postman, you've tested these APIs to confirm their functionality.
+Using tools like Swagger or Postman, you can test these APIs to confirm their functionality.

+1. Start the Server
+`jac serve filename.jac` run using command line.

+2. Access Swagger Docs
+Open your browser and navigate to http://localhost:8000/docs

+3. Test an API Endpoint
+      - Click on an endpoint
+      - Click "Try it out" to enable input fields.
+      - Enter required parameters (if any).
+      - Click "Execute" to send the request.
+      - View the response (status code, headers, and JSON response body).

 ### **Lesson 4: Let's add some AI magic to our application using the power of MTLLM:**

 In this lesson, we'll explore how to leverage AI to enhance your application.
+MTLLM supports easy integration of multiple LLM models, and for this tutorial, we are using Llama.
+If you need more details on integrating different models, please check the [MTLLM documentation](../../for_coders/jac-mtllm/quickstart.md).
+(You can also explore OpenAI’s LittleX for additional insights.)
-Using the power of MTLLM's Llama model, you can summarize tweets to quickly understand trends, major events, and notable interactions in one line.
+Using Llama, you can summarize tweets to quickly understand trends, major events, and notable interactions in just one line.

 **Why This Feature Matters**